 The tenure of Brandeis men's basketball head coach might just be the most successful in program history.
 In his 13 years at the helm with a record of 198-142, he is already the school's second-winningest coach.
-Meehan has led the Judges to a 83-85 record in the University Athletic Association, including three straight second-place finishes from 2007-08 to 2009-10.
+Meehan led the Judges to three straight second-place finishes in the University Athletic Association from 2007-08 to 2009-10.
 Meehan led Brandeis to an unprecedented four-straight NCAA tournament berths between 2007 and 2010 – including two runs to the Elite Eight - a national ranking as high as No. 2 in the nation in 2007-08, and the best start in school history in 2010-11.

 At Brandeis, Meehan has coached five 1,000-point scorers; the program's all-time leaders in assists, games started and games played; eight first-team All-UAA team members; two UAA Rookies of the Year - including Jordan Cooper '18; the nation's top 3-point shooter; and the program's first two All-Americans in 30 years.